localsoftware/localcode_rhino6/YAK_install.md

 ------------------

 # Steps to compile the LocalCode plugin:
-1. Compile the .gha file.
+1. Compile the .ghpy file.
 2. Create the Yak file.
 3. Push to Yak server.

 ------------------

-## 1. Compile the .gha file:
+## 1. Compile the .ghpy file:
 To compile the plug-in:
 * Write the python code in a GH Python component
 * Go to 'Mode' tab and press 'Copy Compilable Code'